 A horrible sickness is plaguing the land of England.
-The Reckoning follows Grace (Charlotte Kirk), who makes the awful discovery that her husband killed himself after becoming sick.
-Feeling it was the only way to protect Grace and their child, he has now left her alone to look after their baby and earn money.
+The Reckoning follows Grace (Charlotte Kirk), who discovers that her husband killed himself after becoming sick.
+Feeling it was the only way to protect Grace and their child, he left her alone to look after their baby and earn money.

 After refusing to submit herself to her landlord, a rumour is soon spread around the community that Grace is, in fact, a witch and cursed her husband, which is why he killed himself.
 Soon Grace is arrested due to these false claims and thrown into jail for a crime she never committed.
-Given the title of witch, she is forced to go through various trials and suffers physical torture dished out by a violent witch hunter.
-This witch hunter is determined to do everything within his power to make Grace confess her so-called lies and reveal her true self.
+Given the title of a witch, she is forced to undergo various trials and suffers physical torture dished out by a violent witch hunter.
+This witch hunter is determined to do everything in his power to make Grace confess her lies and reveal her true self.

 Visually, The Reckoning is rather pleasing.
 For most of the runtime, the film is positive to watch, capturing Medieval times in England quite nicely with the dark and gritty tones.
 The audio track is also great.
 The film even managed to get me to jump out of my skin during several moments when Grace begins to suffer from horrific nightmares whilst locked up in jail.

 Overall, The Reckoning makes a substantial effort as a horror film.
 It gets a few elements right, such as its dark visuals and fun audio track, which made me jump several times.
 But unfortunately, performances, for the most part, are just ok.
-The film second act is an ultimate let down as it drags on far longer than it needed and feels repetitive even when it’s building towards a final showdown in its third and last act.
+The film’s second act is an ultimate letdown as it drags on far longer than it needed and feels repetitive even when it’s building towards a final showdown in its third and last act.